zuc/falco/proposals/20210501-plugin-system.md

 ### golang plugin SDK

 To facilitate the development of plugins written in go, an SDK has been developed.
-We intend this SDK (and future SDKs for other languages) to be part of the falco organization.
+We intend this SDK (and future SDKs for other languages) to be part of the Falco organization.
 For this reason, we submitted the following incubation request: https://github.com/falcosecurity/evolution/issues/62

 ### Proposed API (subject to change)